rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  No problem.
 *  Move along.
 *  But emerging research, like the stuff that I've been reporting about in the previous
-*  had shown that this repetitive blast from firing your own weapons can be really damaging.
+*  shown that this repetitive blast from firing your own weapons can be really damaging.
-*  And so I thought, OK, Robert Card was exposed to a lot of blasts.
+*  And so I thought, okay, Robert Card was exposed to a lot of blasts.
 *  Maybe that could help explain what happened to him.
 *  So what did you do next?
 *  Like, how do you start to answer that question?
-*  Well, we knew that the answer would be in Robert Card's brain, that if he did have a
+*  Well, we knew that the answer would be in Robert Card's brain, that if he did have
-*  brain injury from repeated blast exposure, you can see it.
+*  a brain injury from repeated blast exposure, you can see it.
 *  And what I learned soon after was that the main state medical examiner knew that too.
 *  And in fact, after he died, they had saved his brain and then shipped it to Boston, where
 *  one of the best brain labs that looks at traumatic brain injury is at Boston University.